sashperso/openshift-hc/roles/storage/README.md

 The role generates the following variables:

-- sc_list: a list of the storage classes defined in the cluster
+- storage_classes: a dict containing details of the storage classes defined in the cluster.
+Each dict item is a list of the following fields:
+  - name
+  - namespace
+  - is the storage class a default (true or false)
-- bound_pvcs: A dict containing details of all bound PVCs across all namespaces
+- bound_pvcs: A dict containing details of all bound PVCs across all namespaces.
+Each dict item is a list of the following fields:
+  - name
+  - namespace
+  - storageclass
+  - capacity
+  - accessmodes
-- unbound_pvcs: A dict containing details of all PVCs that are not bound to a PV across all namespaces
+- unbound_pvcs: A dict containing details of all PVCs that are not bound to a PV across all namespaces.
+Each dict item is a list of the following fields:
+  - name
+  - namespace
+  - storageclass
+  - capacity
+  - accessmodes
-- orphaned_pvcs: a list of PVCs that are not owned by a container
+- orphaned_pvcs: a list of PVC names that are not owned by a container
-- orphaned_pvs: a list of PVs that do not have a corresponding PVC
+- orphaned_pvs: a list of PV names that do not have a corresponding PVC

 A sample template is included that shows how to use these variables.
 Passing the environment variable test_run (set to anything) to the role will cause it to generate an asciidoc output file __storage.adoc__ that uses the sample template for debugging and/or informational purposes.